BostonBSD/financials/README.md

 Crypto will probably be similar also, although it is still developing a futures infrastructure, right now it is mostly supply and demand [not so very inelastic].

+If you think the central bank will raise rates look into bonds.
+If you think the central bank will lower rates look into commodities.

 ----------------------------------------------------------

 <p float="center">